Antique Gregg MFG. Ski Co. Skis

 © Vintage Winter

 A wonderful example of Gregg Mfg.
-Ski Co. skis made from Hickory in St. Paul Minnesota.
-They are in excellent condition with original ski free metal bindings.
-Notice the contrasting red bottoms with the Gregg Manufacturing markings on the tip.
-A wonderful set of early 1940's old wood skis.
+Ski Co.
+Hickory Dome Top skis made in St. Paul Minnesota.
+They are in excellent condition with original leather strap bear trap bindings.
+Notice the Gregg Manufacturing markings on the tip.
+A wonderful set of early 1920s - 1930s wood skis.

 Gregg Manufacturing started out as a farm implement manufacturing company and began making wooden skis for the Dartmouth Cooperative Society in Hanover, NH in 1919.
 Demand grew into the 1930s and Gregg Skis was one of the three major suppliers of skis for the 10th Mtn.
 Div. during WW2.
 Gregg also made toboggans.